-This is the policy for the US offices.
+This is the policy for employees in the US.

 We believe it is important to lead a balanced life.
 You are encouraged to schedule time off work to relax, recharge and maintain good health.

 Vacation days accrue monthly on the 1st of each month.
 You may use all 25 days immediately even though they have not accrued.
 If you would like, you may also borrow up to 12.5 days from the next year and use them immediately.
 If you are working part-time or hired mid-year, your time off will be prorated.

-Taking time off can affect cash flow, project schedules, and client expectations, so we appreciate being informed as far ahead as possible for time off of any length.
+Taking time off can affect cash flow, project schedules, and client expectations, so we appreciate being as far ahead as possible for time off of any length.
 Time off lasting 2 weeks or less, and scheduled at least 30 days in advance, does not require approval.
 Time off lasting over 2 weeks or scheduled less than 30 days in advance must be approved by your manager.

 Time off due to illness, injury, or leaves of absence, including those covered under FMLA, are handled separately.
 Please refer to those sections of the handbook.
 You can use accrued vacation days to care for and bond with a new child after exhausting parental leave.

 Unused vacation days roll over from year to year, up to a maximum accrual of 40 days, prorated for part-time employees.
 Once you hit 40 days in your bank, you need to use some days in order to continue earning days.

 At the end of your employment adjustments will be made to your final paycheck to bring your time-off accrual balance to zero.
 If you have a positive balance of earned but not yet used days this balance will be paid out in your favor.
-If you have a negative balance of borrowed but not yet earned days this balance will be withheld from your final pay (in compliance with payroll law, and as described in paycheck deductions).
+If you have a negative balance of borrowed but not yet earned days this balance will be withheld from your final pay (in compliance with payroll law).

 Full-time employees are provided with 10 paid sick days (or eighty hours) at the start of each calendar year.
 Part-time employees receive a prorated amount of sick time.
 You may use your vacation days for additional sick leave if needed.